 We Utilize the Latest & Safest Medical Technology

-When it comes to your vein health, Milner Vein & Vascular will help you get there!
+When it comes to your vein health, our Vein Treatment experts will help you get there!

 PAD (Peripheral Artery Disease) Treatment

 We provide endovascular procedures such as angioplasty, atherectomy, and arterial bypass.
 Using special technology Milner Vein & Vascular surgeons are able to perform these minimally invasive procedures inside the blood vessel to help increase blood flow around a narrowed or blocked artery.